MrHPvP/sm_plugins/README.md

 A group of useful commands that work by themselves

-Also these commands are something for me to practice of sourcepawn and are not going to be used
+Also these commands are something for me to practice of sourcepawn and are not going to be used in an official server